 - Soft Cheese

-The robe is lemon yellow with green reflections of medium intensity.
+The rove is lemon yellow with light green reflections, of good intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

-The onset in the mouth is moderately ample, slender.
-The alcohol support is balanced.
-The wine evolves on a medium with a frank liveliness, marked by a sparkling note.
-The range of flavours is in line with that of the nose, still dominated by citrus fruits (clementine, lime), white flowers, spices (ginger) and this slight yet complex smoked mineral touch of naphtha.
-We can taste a delicate bitterness.
-The finish has a long length, 5-6 caudalies, as well as a frank and persistent liveliness.
-The profile is pure and crystalline, embellished by the terroir character.
-It requires time to open.
+The onset in the mouth is dense and silky with a full-bodied alcohol support.
+The wine evolves on a medium with a frank and precise liveliness, marked by a sparkling note.
+The range of mineral flavours is in line with that of the nose, dominated by gas, naphtha, this smokiness, citrus fruits, yuzu zest, lemon, white flowers and spices, white pepper and ginger.
+We perceive a hint of noble bitterness.
+The finish has a good length, 8-9 caudalies, as well as a hint of bitterness and a fine persistent liveliness.